mobile app bar

 “To be honest, I was very surprised.
 Anything can happen in this league, right?
 It’s a business.
 I’ve been told that my entire life.
 Anytime my name was brought up in trade rumors, ‘Oh, it’s just a business, just a business.’
 And, you know, I made a business decision this offseason,Turner told SiriusXM NBA Radio.

-They were intriguing comments made by the center.
-It sounds like he felt like an expendable player on the Pacers roster for quite some time.
+Turnings words are intriguing.
+It sounds like he felt like an expendable player on the Pacers roster.
 Being involved in trade rumors every offseason seemingly got to him, and he didn’t appreciate being treated like someone who hadn’t dedicated his entire career to the team.
-So he gave the Pacers a reality check and left them in the dust.

-This all makes a lot of sense, especially when you consider what Turner said just days after the deal went down.
+So Turner gave the Pacers a reality check, leaving them in the dust.
+This all makes sense, especially when you consider what Turner said just days after the deal went down.

-Turner and Pacers Weren’t in Alignment
+Turner and the Pacers weren’t in alignment

 “There were alignment issues, I think on that side, you know, as far as me and them,” Turner said via CBS.
 “Just out of respect for their organization, out of respect for this organization, I’m not gonna speak on that too much.
 But, you know, again, this was just the best decision for me moving forward, and the best fit.”

-It sounds like there was a lot more that went on behind closed doors with Turner’s departure from Indiana.
+So, there was a lot more that went on behind closed doors during Turner’s departure from Indiana.
 This tends to happen when it comes to contract negotiations between a player and a team.
-But from the sound of it, they didn’t value their longest-tenured player enough, and because of that, Turner decided he was done with them.

-At the end of the day, the stunning transaction is going to have massive ramifications this season.
 The Pacers, already without an injured Tyrese Haliburton, will most likely struggle to replicate what they did last year.
 Meanwhile, the Bucks have subtracted an expensive player recovering from an Achilles tear (Damian Lillard) and replaced him with one of the best centers in the league.

-There’s a clear winner and a clear loser right now, and Turner finds himself on the right side of it all.
+There’s a clear winner and a clear loser right now.
+And Turner finds himself on the right side of it all.

 Post Edited By:Somin Bhattacharjee